sindef/redis-orchestrator/DESIGN.md

 ### Debug Logging for Multi-Site

-Enable `--debug` flag to see the election reasoning:
+Enable `--debug=true` flag to see the election reasoning:

 ```
 NO MASTER DETECTED - Starting election